richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 ## 2.5.1.
 First tests

-Our first tests are the same as earlier chapters, forcing us to write `create_app`, `count_n_players` and the `Player` component:
+Our first tests are the same as in earlier chapters, forcing us to write `create_app`, `count_n_players` and the `Player` component: